zextras/carbonio-design-system/src/components/display/Dropdown.md

 Dropdowns are toggleable, contextual overlays for displaying lists of links and more.
 They’re toggled by clicking.

 Dropdown list items can be customized with components and/or disabled.
+Disabled items has a tooltip which content can be configurable by the _tooltipLabel_ prop of the item.

 ```jsx
 import { useMemo, useState } from 'react';